Anna Brinckley1

 Sir Robert Newcomen Gore-Booth, 3rd Bt. was the son of Sir Booth Gore, 1st Bt. and Emilia Newcomen.2 He married Hannah Irwin, daughter of Henry Irwin and Ann Stewart, on 19 November 1804.2 He died on 23 October 1814.2

-Sir Robert Newcomen Gore-Booth, 3rd Bt. was baptised with the name of Robert Newcommen Gore.3 He succeeded to the title of 3rd Baronet Gore, of Lissadell, co.
+He was given the name of Robert Newcommen Gore at birth.3 He succeeded as the 3rd Baronet Gore, of Lissadell, co.
 Sligo [I., 1760] on 17 June 1804.3 On 30 August 1804 his name was legally changed to Robert Newcommen Gore-Booth by Royal Licence.3

 Children of Sir Robert Newcomen Gore-Booth, 3rd Bt. and Hannah Irwin